Understanding ADHD Consistency - Why is it so difficult?

 And that is community and support.
 There is a real power. in being with a group of people who also have ADHD.
 And who get it.
 Who really fundamentally understand.
 Why it's harder for us.
 Why we struggle and it's not because we don't care.
 And I think that's the worst thing I've ever heard that people saying, I don't care.
 We do care passionately.
 But people don't understand.

-e we can lean on each other. [:
+e we can lean on each other. [:in

 ADHD.
 I want to thank you for sticking with me while we've looked at.
 Consistency.
 And productivity ideas, which I think should be different.